aws-greengrass/aws-greengrass-component-examples/machine-learning/lambda-v2/README.md

     },
     ```

-- **PublishResultsOnTopic** (Optional) : The topic on which you want to publish the inference results.
-If you modify this value, then you must also modify the value of resources in the accessControl parameter to match your custom topic name.
+- **PublishResultsOnTopic** (Optional) : The MQTT topic where this component publishes inference results.
+When you modify this value, you must also update the resource value in the `accessControl` parameter to allow this component to publish on this topic.

-    Default: `gg/sageMakerEdgeManager/<inference-type>`
+    Example: `lambda/dlr/<inference-type>`

-- **ImageDirectory** (Optional) : The path of the folder on the device where inference components read images.
-You can modify this value to any location on your device to which you have read/write access.
+- **ImageDirectory** (Optional) : The path of the folder on the device where this component reads images.
+The system user that runs these ML inference components must have read/write access to the folder that you specify.

-    Default: `/greengrass/v2/packages/artifacts-unarchived/<component-name>/<inference-type>/sample_images`
+    Default: `<greengrass-root>/packages/artifacts-unarchived/<component-name>/<inference-type>/sample_images`

 - **ImageName** (Optional) : The name of the image that the inference component uses as an input to a make prediction.
 The component looks for the image in the folder specified in ImageDirectory.
 By default, the component uses the sample image in the default image directory.
 AWS IoT Greengrass supports the following image formats: jpeg, jpg, png, and npy.